Are you looking for a German Shepherd rescue in Alabama?

 Helping Shepherds of Every Color Rescue is a small German Shepherd rescue located in Montgomery that mainly focuses on dogs in the tri-county area (Montgomery, Autauga, and Elmore).

-They were established in 2007 and are an all-volunteer group that takes in all German Shepherd colors and doesn’t discriminate against white GSDs or any other color.
+Established in 2007, they are an all-volunteer group that takes in all German Shepherd colors and doesn’t discriminate against white GSDs or any other color.

 All individuals involved in this rescue love the breed and provide training, rehabilitation, and medical care to needy GSDs until they are ready for their ‘forever home.’

-They desperately need new foster homes, so get in touch if you’re interested in providing a vital doggy foster home.
+They desperately need new foster homes, so get in touch if you want to provide a vital doggy foster home.

 2. Sweet Home Doberman & German Shepherd Rescue

-This rescue has a pretty simple mission – to assist both breeds in any way they can.
-They are 100% committed to the rescue, rehabilitation, and placement of neglected, abandoned or abused dogs.
+This rescue has a simple mission – to assist both breeds in any way possible.
+They are 100% committed to the rescue, rehabilitation, and placement of neglected, abandoned, or abused dogs.

-Rescued dogs are fully vaccinated, microchipped, health checked, and spayed or neutered before adoption.
-Although based in Alabama, the rescue will consider all applications.
+Before adoption, rescued dogs are fully vaccinated, microchipped, health checked, and spayed or neutered.
+Although the rescue is based in Alabama, it will consider all applications.

 Alabama German Shepherd Rescues and Shelters